-- Our acquisition of Stations in a merger transaction for total estimated consideration of \$513.4 million which includes a base price of \$502.5 million, additional cash consideration of \$4.9 million for certain estimated net working capital, as specified in the merger agreement, and related fees and expenses of \$6.0 million. - Our financing the acquisition of Stations which included (1) revising or replacing our senior credit facility to provide additional revolving credit borrowing ability of \$50 million, and additional term loan borrowings of \$175 million, (2) the issuance of \$100 million of senior subordinated notes and (3) the sale of \$225 million of our class B common stock for an estimated \$14.49 per share, the closing price at March 31, 2002. - The incurrence of an estimated \$22.8 million in fees related to the financing transactions described above.
-The estimated costs include (1) revising our current senior credit facility and the issuance of additional senior subordinated notes for aggregate fees of \$7.8 million and (2) the sale of additional shares our class B common stock for a fee of \$15.0 million.
+- Our acquisition of Stations in a merger transaction for total estimated consideration of \$517.8 million which includes a base price of \$502.5 million, additional cash consideration of \$9.3 million for certain estimated net working capital, as specified in the merger agreement, and related fees and expenses of \$6.0 million. - Our financing the acquisition of Stations which includes (1) revising or replacing our senior credit facility to provide additional revolving credit borrowing ability of \$25 million, and additional term loan borrowings of \$150 million, (2) the issuance of \$100 million of senior subordinated notes and (3) the sale of \$250 million of our class B common stock for an estimated \$13.30 per share, the closing price as of June 30, 2002.
+We may elect to offer, in whole or in part, other equity or equity-linked securities including preferred stock in place of offering our class B common stock.
+We may, depending on the relative conditions of the financial markets, increase or decrease our relative issuance of debt and equity securities to complete our financing of the merger. - The incurrence of an estimated \$24.0 million in fees related to the financing transactions described above.
+The estimated costs include (1) revising our current senior credit facility and the issuance of additional senior subordinated notes for aggregate fees of \$7.5 million and (2) the sale of additional shares of our class B common stock for a fee of \$16.5 million.
 The estimated fees and expenses have been paid or will be payable to various underwriters, advisors, and professional service providers, including lawyers and accountants. - The issuance in April 2002 of \$40.0 million liquidation value of a Series C preferred stock with an 8% annual dividend rate.
-The Series C preferred stock has a mandatory redemption in April 2012 and is exchangeable into our class B common stock at a current conversion rate of \$14.39 per share.
-We received net cash proceeds of approximately \$30.6 million after paying fees and expenses of \$767,000. \$8.6 million liquidation value of the Series C preferred stock was used to exchange our existing series A and series B preferred stock with an aggregate liquidation value of \$8.6 million into the Series C preferred stock using a one for one exchange ratio.
+The pro forma adjustment for our issuance of the Series C preferred stock is for the period from January 1, 2001 through April 22, 2002, the date of issuance.
+Subsequent to this date, the effect of the Series C preferred stock issuance on our financial statements is the actual impact on our results of operations, rather than a pro forma adjustment.

-The unaudited pro forma combined condensed statement of operations for the three months ended March 31, 2002 reflect these transactions as if they had been completed on January 1, 2001.
+The unaudited pro forma combined condensed statement of operations for the six months ended June 30, 2002 and June 30, 2001 reflect these transactions as if they had been completed on January 1, 2001.
 The unaudited pro forma combined condensed statement of operations for the year ended December 31, 2001 reflect these transactions as if they had been completed on January 1, 2001.
+The

-The March 31, 2002 unaudited pro forma combined condensed balance sheet reflects these transactions as if they had been completed on March 31, 2002.
+June 30, 2002 unaudited pro forma combined condensed balance sheet reflects these transactions as if they had been completed on June 30, 2002.

-The pro forma adjustments are based on the preliminary estimates of the number of shares of our class B common stock to be issued and their related value, indebtedness to be incurred and related financing terms, the amount of the specified net working capital and certain other payments as of the closing date, and the transaction costs all determined as of the closing date.
+The pro forma adjustments are based on the preliminary estimates of the number of shares of our class B common stock to be issued and their related value, indebtedness to be incurred and related financing terms, the amount of the specified net working capital and certain other payments as of the closing of the merger, and the transaction costs, all determined as of the closing of the merger.
 Accordingly, the actual amounts of these transactions are expected to differ from the pro forma financial statements.

-UNAUDITED PRO FORMA COMBINED CONDENSED STATEMENT OF OPERATIONS
+UNAUDITED PRO FORMA COMBINED CONDENSED STATEMENT OF OPERATIONS For the Six Months Ended June 30, 2002